mwkaufmann/requests/README.md

 ## Json support

-Requests can handle json encoder(for request body)/decoder(for response body), if having Jackson, Gson, or Fastjson lib in classpath.
+Requests can handle json encoder(for request body)/decoder(for response body), if having Json Binding, Jackson, Gson, or Fastjson lib in classpath.

 ```java
 // send json body, content-type is set to application/json